 - They are typically bite-sized, and are commonly served with drinks at a cocktail party or formal party.

-Back in my catering days, before my husband and kids, making hundreds of these at once wasn’t a big deal.
+Back in my catering days, before my husband and kids, making hundreds of these at once was no big deal.

 Just look at 'em!